csam-bib/bib/index.md

-# Reports of Child Sexual Abuse Materials (CSAM) on Tor, Freenet, and i2P.
+## This web page lists academic papers, government reports, and criminal cases involving child sexual exploitation on Tor, Freenet, or i2P.

+Please make use of these references in your next academic publication or news article.

 1. [Academic Papers ](#academic-papers)
 1. [Government Reports](#government-reports)
 1. [Cases Involving Tor or Freenet](#cases-of-child-sexual-exploitation-involving-tor-or-freenet)

-**Bibtex file for these entries: [download csam.bib](https://raw.githubusercontent.com/csam-bib/csam-bib.github.io/gh-pages/csam.bib)**
+**Bibtex file for these entries:**  <a href="https://raw.githubusercontent.com/csam-bib/csam-bib.github.io/gh-pages/csam.bib">csam.bib</a>

 ## Academic Papers